 There are two main types of buses in Sri Lanka.
 The Central transport board buses (SLTB) are slower and stick to local routes.
 Then there are private buses which are more comfortable for long distances.
 They often have very loud dramatic music videos paying from a T.V in front of the bus (they are very entertaining).

 The only downside to catching buses is that they are often full and you may have to stand. (and have no personal space what so ever) People are getting off and on all the time so you will eventually get a seat.
 The front seats are reserved for Clergy. (which means person of religion) If you in the front and a monk gets on the bus, you have give up your seat until they get off.

-A word of warning: Some of the drivers are crazy and road rules seems non existent in Sri Lanka so you just have to go with it!
+A word of warning: Some of the drivers are crazy and road rules seems non existent in Sri Lanka so you just have to close your eyes and go with it.
 We enjoyed catching the bus, it was easy, cheap and and experience on its own, even with a few near death experience encounters we enjoyed them on most days.